datastats01/startup-outcome-analysis/README.md

 ---

 ## Overview
-This project aims to predict startup outcomes, specifically whether a startup will fail, get acquired, or go public (IPO).
-We use a dataset containing features such as funding, revenue, team size, and market size, treating the task as a multi-class classification problem.
-Logistic Regression and Random Forest models are trained to predict the startup's future, with Random Forest achieving an accuracy of about 73.6%, and Logistic Regression at 68.6%.
-Financial aspects, such as revenue and product traction, are the most influential factors in making predictions.
-However, predicting IPO outcomes remains challenging due to class imbalance, as IPOs are underrepresented in the dataset.
+This project predicts startup outcomes, specifically whether a startup will fail, get acquired, or go public (IPO).
+The problem is treated as a multi-class classification task using a dataset containing features such as funding, revenue, team size, and market size.
+Logistic Regression and Random Forest models are trained to learn patterns associated with each outcome class.
+Random Forest achieves the strongest performance with an accuracy of approximately 73.6%, while Logistic Regression achieves 68.6%.
+The results indicate that financial and growth-related features such as revenue and product traction are the most influential predictors, while IPO prediction remains challenging due to class imbalance.

 ---